Pest Identification: Fire Ants in Tennessee

 In addition to their mounds, fire ants can often be found on or near electrical boxes.
 Typically, mounds are located far from buildings, but they have been known to appear near building foundations, too.
 Because fire ant colonies can grow very quickly, you may not be aware of a growing infestation until it is too late and thousands of ants have invaded your property.

 Fire ants, unlike other types of ant, are extremely dangerous due to their painful sting.
 While other ants bite and spray acid onto the wound, fire ants use their mandibles to hold onto the skin while they inject a toxic alkaloid venom.
 In healthy humans, this sensation is akin to being burned by fire.
 More importantly, for those who are sensitive to venom, the bites themselves can be deadly.
 Fire ants are also an extremely aggressive ant, so they will attack nearly any perceived threat.

-In nature, they affect insect and small animal populations by stinging or possibly eating young.
-As a result, they cause damage to crops by feeding or mound building in agricultural fields.
-Billions of dollars are spent annually in medical treatment, damage and control of fire ants.
+In addition to the harm they can cause those with allergies, the elderly, or small children, fire ants can also affect insect and small animal populations by eating the young.
+They can cause damage to crops by feeding or mound-building in agricultural areas.
+On the whole, billions of dollars are spent each year in medical treatment, damage, and control of fire ants.

 Our Approach to Pest Control & Prevention